 Outdoor Education Courses

-Guiding girls in outdoor activities is an exciting adventure!
-Outdoor Education courses give practical experience in planning and carrying out these activities in a safe and purposeful way.
+Guiding girls in outdoor activities can be an exciting adventure!
+The Girl Scout Outdoor Education courses give practical experience in planning and carrying out these activities in a safe and purposeful way.

 If desired, a copy of the GSUSA publication Outdoor Education in Girl Scouting may be purchased at Outdoor Skills or Tent Camping classes for $10.00.